I enjoy collecting pigments in many forms to add a personal touch to my artistic creations. I have learned a lot about paint making.

-One of the first synthetic inorganic pigments were used in ancient Egypt.
-Egyptian blue is a calcium copper silicate colorant that was made from the high-temperature fusion of sand, lime and copper ore.
-Later, the wonderful red vermilion was synthesized from sulfur and mercury by alchemists searching for the philosophers stone.
+One of the first synthetic inorganic pigments was used in ancient Egypt.
+Egyptian blue is a calcium copper silicate colorant that was made from the high-temperature fusion of sand, lime, and copper ore.
+Later, the wonderful red vermilion was synthesized from sulfur and mercury by alchemists searching for the philosopher's stone.

 By the 19th century, the rapidly growing field of chemistry had yielded a whole new collection of vibrant permanent pigment colors to add to the artists' palette.
-The cadmium reds, yellows, and oranges, cobalt blues, violets and greens and chromium pigments like viridian(hydrated chromium oxide) and chrome yellow(lead chromate).
-This was the industrial revolution which brought about the mass production of premixed paints not only to industry but also artists and craft people.
+The cadmium reds, yellows, and oranges, cobalt blues, violets and greens, and chromium pigments like viridian(hydrated chromium oxide) and chrome yellow(lead chromate).
+This was the industrial revolution that brought about the mass production of premixed paints not only to industry but also to artists and craft people.

 Synthetic Organic Pigments

 Other properties that make mica a favorable colorant is that they are chemically inert hence blend with just about any coating medium.
 They can add sparkling iridescence to a finish with just a small amount added.
-Their unique particle shape allows them to be easily dispersed in both water and solvent based paints with forming agglomerates.
+Their unique particle shape allows them to be easily dispersed in both water and solvent-based paints without forming agglomerates.

 Universal Tints and Pigment Dispersions